isacoding/crowdfunding_back_end/README.md

 ## Project Overview

 MentHub is a platform designed to connect women in STEM fields with experienced mentors to foster career growth, knowledge sharing, and professional development.
-The platform allows mentees to create mentorship projects, which mentors can then support by pledging hours based on their expertise.
+The platform allows mentees to create mentorship projects, which mentors can support by pledging hours based on their expertise.

 ## Key Features